dtmf/quadraphonic-trunked-radio-player/README.md

 ### **Step 2: Create .strm file on Kodi**

-Create a file named radio.strm on your Kodi device with the following content:
+Create a file (such as /storage/videos/quad_tr_player.strm) on your Kodi device with the following content:

     udp://@:1234